Cell Phones More Distracting Than Previously Realized

 Teen drivers have the highest crash rate of any age group and safety experts encourage parents to reinforce the importance of focusing on the road at all times.

-At Phillips Law Group, our experienced attorneys are dedicated to fighting for the rights of those who have been injured as a result of another individuals negligence.
+At Phillips Law Group, our experienced car accident lawyers are dedicated to fighting for the rights of those who have been injured as a result of another individuals negligence.

 For a free case review, call or text 1-800-706-3000 or fill out a Free Case Evaluation form.